chadwhitacre/openpath/_posts/2024-01-19-the-open-source-sustainability-crisis.md

 ---
 title: The Open Source Sustainability Crisis
 excerpt: What is Open Source sustainability?
+Fair pay, no hoops.
 Why is it in crisis?
+Burnout.
 ---

 Let's get [the XKCD reference](https://xkcd.com/2347/) out of the way, shall we?